'People are going to die': Ottawa nurse in Kyiv pleads for more medical supplies | CBC News

 "What if they just keep bombing us?" said Orsatti.
 "There won't be a hospital."

-While speaking to CBC via Zoom, a message was broadcast over the hospital's PA system — one that Orsatti said meant Russian airplanes were flying overhead.
+While speaking to CBC via Zoom, a message was broadcast over the hospital's PA system.
+Orsatti said it warned that Russian airplanes were flying overhead.

-That meant they had to take patients down to the bunker, Orsatti said.
+That meant they had to take patients down to the bunker.

 "We have to go," she said, bringing the interview to an abrupt end.
 CBC reconnected with Orsatti a few hours later once the immediate danger had passed.